phpmyadmin/phpmyadmin/doc/faq.rst

 6.23 Export: I heard phpMyAdmin can export Microsoft Excel files?
 -----------------------------------------------------------------

-You can use :abbr:`CSV (comma separated values)` for Microsoft Excel, which works out of the box.
+You can use :term:`CSV` for Microsoft Excel, which works out of the box.
 Since phpMyAdmin 3.4.5 support for direct export to Microsoft Excel version 97 and newer was dropped.